digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/security.rst

     We strongly advise against this as it will force Canton to decrypt its private keys and store them in clear.

-For subsequent restarts we recommend deleting all encrypted private key store configurations including the KMS one.
+For subsequent restarts we recommend deleting all encrypted private key store configurations including the KMS store.
 We have forced the manual configuration of the `reverted` flag to prevent any unwanted decryption of the database (e.g. by unintentionally deleting the KMS configuration).

 .. _manual-kms-wrapper-key-rotation: